In sheet

 In this case we see a very skewed distribution

-We also notice that Mode, Mean and Median are quite different:
+We also notice that Mode, Mean and Median are quite different from each other.

-Let us check now manufacturing lead time normality replacing the data in column B with that of Leadtime.
+Let us check now manufacturing lead time normality (Sheet Basic Stats Leadtime):

 In this case the distribution is very skewed.
 So lack of normality is confirmed: p = 0 < 0.05

-This is something common with time measurements.
+This is something common in time measurements.
 The reason for the skewness of time distributions is that:

 - there is always a physical limitation which makes it impossible for a time metric to be below a certain limit.
 In this example this limit may be around 8 hours.